 Clients with a TV PPM subscription can access this report either through the Lens platform or from the homepage of InfoSys+TV PPM.

-Highlights for the Spring 2021 TV season include:
+Highlights for the Summer 2021 TV season include:

 This report is created using ConexAPI.
 This tool accesses Numeris TV PPM data directly and feeds it seamlessly into data visualization tools, such as Excel or Microsoft PowerBI.
 This allows you to spend far less time creating reports and more time finding the insights you need and acting on them.